EdutieProject/edutie-backend/readme.md

 1. `docker-compose build` - this ensures the codebase is refreshed and up-to-date
 2. `docker-compose up` - runs the app with the DB

+This is mostly use to build the image, as flows usually require the whole system to be up.

 ### Development environment - collective compose

-Running the app using *compose-dev.yaml* is the recommended way of running Edutie app.
-The compose sets up the development environment.
+Running the app using *compose-dev.yaml* is the way of running Edutie app in the local environment.

 This way utilizes the convention in which all the sub-system repositories are a sibling folders to the edutie-backend folder.
 Example: